jonsag/piSchoolBell/README.md

 # piSchoolBell
 The goal of this project is to run a Raspberry Pi as a controller for a school bell.
 It will make the school bell ring at the right times taking the calendar into consideration.
 Also there will be a LCD screen to visualize some things.

+Administration of the school bell is done via a web page.

 Installing OS
 =============================